Trolleybuses in Singapore: Postwar and demise

 After the return of Singapore to British rule, the STC found that of their 108 pre-war trolleybus fleet, only 20 trolleybuses were roadworthy.
 Trolleybus service was reinstated in September 1945, with the passenger capacity on each bus limited to 45.
 Due to the insufficient number of trolleybuses available, some of the routes previously served by trolleybuses were served by omnibuses until sufficient trolleybuses were delivered.

 In the years after the war, the transport system provided by the trolleybuses and omnibuses proved to be inadequate.
 A memorandum by the Singapore City Council's vehicles and traffic committee said they were "slow, noisy and unattractive".
 The trolleybus wires prevented the introduction of double-decker buses on Singapore streets.
-The STC embarked on a programme to replace the trolleybuses with brand-new Isuzu buses built in Japan.
+The STC embarked on a programme to replace the trolleybuses with new Isuzu buses built in Japan.
 The last trolleybuses, operating on service number 4 from Paya Lebar to Outram Road, ceased operations at midnight on 15 December 1962.